 Technology education is instruction that teaches transferable technological skills students need to pursue a range of career opportunities.
 These careers include information technology career pathways as well as technology-related roles in other fields (such as Health Informatics).

-Learn more: Moving Beyond Computer Literacy: Why Schools Should Teach Computer Science (National Center for Women & Information Technology).
+Learn more: National Center for Women & Information Technology.
 A summary of why technology education is important and recommendations for how schools can incorporate it.

 Go deeper: The Future of Jobs and Jobs Training (Pew Research Center).
 This report expands on the skills today’s learners will need to be work-ready as technology use increases across industries.

 Apply it: Information Technology Career Cluster (Advance CTE).
 A framework covering the range of pathways and occupations within information technology.